Paths of Glory: Plot

 In 1916, during World War I in Northern France, French Major General Georges Broulard orders his subordinate, Brigadier General Paul Mireau, to take "the Anthill", a well-defended German position.
-Mireau refuses, citing the impossibility of success.
+Mireau initially refuses, citing the impossibility of success.
 When Broulard mentions a potential promotion, Mireau convinces himself the attack will succeed.
 In the trenches, Mireau throws a private out of the regiment for showing signs of shell shock.
 Mireau leaves the planning of the attack to Colonel Dax, despite Dax's protests.

 Before the attack, drunken Lieutenant Roget leads a night-time scouting mission, sending one of his two men ahead.
 Overcome by fear while waiting for the man's return, Roget lobs a grenade, accidentally killing the scout.
 Corporal Paris, the surviving scout, confronts Roget, who denies wrongdoing and falsifies his report to Colonel Dax.

 The daylight attack on the Anthill is a failure.
 Dax leads the first wave of soldiers into no man's land under heavy rifle and machine gun fire but none of them reach the German trenches and the follow up waves refuse to attack.
 Mireau orders his artillery to fire on them to force them onto the battlefield.
 The artillery commander refuses without written confirmation of the order.

 To deflect blame for the attack's failure, Mireau decides to court-martial a hundred soldiers for cowardice.
 Broulard orders Mireau to reduce the number and Mireau asks each company in the attacking wave to select one man.
 Roget picks Corporal Paris to keep him from testifying about the scouting mission.
 Private Ferol is deemed a "social undesirable" by his commander.
 Private Arnaud is chosen at random by lots, despite being decorated twice for heroism.